scikit_posthocs.posthoc_miller_friedman

 If a is a Pandas DataFrame and melted is set to True, y_col, block_col and group_col must specify columns names (strings).

-• group_col (str or int) – Must be specified if a is a pandas DataFrame object.
-Name of the column that contains treatment (group) factor values.
+block_id_col (str or int) – Must be specified if a is a melted pandas DataFrame object.
+Name of the column that contains identifiers of blocking factor values.

 result – P values.